atsushikubo-idos/intelligence-dynamics-architecture/README.md

 The candidate contribution of IDOS lies instead in their integration into a trajectory-centered architecture connecting:

-Reality Contact → Difference → Residual → Holding → Update → Trajectory
+Reality Contact → Observation → Difference → Residual → Holding → Update → Trajectory

 with the emergence and transformation of: